Mackenzie Van Loo, DPT, WCS, CAPP-OB

 Herman & Wallace Pelvic Health

-Mackenzie has advanced training in orthopedic conditions through the North American Institute for Orthopedic Manual Therapy (NAIOMT).
-She is also an Obstetrics Certified Physical Therapist by the Academy of Pelvic Health.
+Mackenzie has advanced training in orthopedic conditions through the North American Institute for Orthopedic Manual Therapy (NAIOMT) and Academy of Orthopedic Physical Therapy.
+She is the only Board Certified Women’s Health and Obstetrics Certified Physical Therapist in Bend and Redmond, OR.
 Mackenzie has received advanced training on pelvic health conditions through Herman and Wallace and the APTA Section on Women’s Health.

 Mackenzie Loves Central Oregon